 eMarketing in a Digital World

 Unsurprisingly, the Internet’s sheer commercialization has created a lot of debate about different marketing disciplines.
-To study new phenomenon, business decision makers need to study conceptual frameworks.
+To study the new phenomenon, business decision makers need to study conceptual frameworks.
 Rapidly changing online environments are difficult to study, empirically, because data is growing.

 That said, quite a lot of meaningful research has revealed rich information.
 Yesterday’s application models are today’s obsolete approaches.
 As several experts have said, eMarketing—at its core—uses electronic communications technology to achieve objectives.
 Because electronic communications technology is changing, the goals are being achieved differently.